 in Europe (3 SH)

 Students will attend numerous world-class performances, such as theater, opera, ballet, music concerts, and more.
 Through written responses and class discussions, they will develop a sophisticated awareness of various performance styles and the centrality of live performance in Europe.
-Students will also develop a short original play based on a contemporary event of their choice and perform it at Brunnenpassage, a community-based arts organization in Vienna.
+Students will develop an original play based on a contemporary event as a final collaborative project.